16.55. rig_calibrator¶

 --save_pinhole_cameras

-Save the optimized cameras in ASP’s Pinhole format (Section 20.1).
-The distortion model does not get saved.
+Save the optimized cameras in ASP’s Pinhole format (Section 16.58.13).
+The distortion model gets saved if it is of radtan type (OpenCV radial-tangential distortion model).
 Type: bool.
 Default: false.

-is not set) or not.
-If this option is not set, and a rig is desired, derive the rig transforms from the poses of individual cameras.
+(ref_to_sensor_transform) of the rig specified via --rig_config to initialize all non-reference camera poses based on the reference camera poses and the rig transforms.
+If this option is not set, derive the rig transforms from the poses of individual cameras.
 Type: bool.
-Default: false.--fixed_image_list
+Default: false.